silnrsi/sldr/doc/exemplars.md

 Given that a number of characters are added to the basic English alphabet, it is probable that someone with knowledge of the orthography took the effort to enter this sort order.
 There are obvious missing capitals for some of the additions.
 But from this we can improve our exemplar.

 The ' modified consonants are listed, although adding ' at the end of the order implies it can occur in other places.
+The question is: what other places?
+It is hard to analyse the use of apostrophe in a text and so ' may just be left over from a default inclusion of it in a list.
+I would suggest we remove it until further evidence justifies its reinclusion.

 In addition to the collation information we are given a list of every grapheme cluster encountered in some text (which we don't have):

 ```
-' A-Z a-z Á Ã É Ë Í Ñ Ó Õ Ú Ü á ã é ë í ñ ó õ ú ü Ĩ ĩ Ũ ũ Ɨ ɨ Ṍ ṍ Ṹ ṹ Ẽ ẽ
+A-Z a-z Á Ã É Ë Í Ñ Ó Õ Ú Ü á ã é ë í ñ ó õ ú ü Ĩ ĩ Ũ ũ Ɨ ɨ Ṍ ṍ Ṹ ṹ Ẽ ẽ
 {Ch} {K'} {P'} {Qu} {T'} {b̶} {ch} {d̶} {k'} {p'} {qu} {t'} {Ã́} {Ë́} {ã́} {ë́}
 {Ĩ́} {ĩ́} {Ɨ́} {Ɨ̃} {Ɨ̃́} {ɨ́} {ɨ̃} {ɨ̃́} {Ẽ́} {ẽ́}
 ```